m9cd0n9ld/IMU-VR-Full-Body-Tracker/README.md

  2. Extract esp32.sketch.zip, edit the settings (pin settings, etc.) in esp32_settings.h file.
  3. Upload the sketch to ESP32 microcontroller with Arduino IDE (SparkFun_BNO080_Arduino_Library Arduino library is required).
  4. Extract desktop.server.zip and run imufbtserver.exe (might trigger antivirus false positive, known problem for unsigned PyInstaller exe files).
- 5. Set the tracker sensor frame to driver frame (X right, Y up, Z back) XYZ intrinsic rotation based on the mounting orientation, body segment length, tracker position and offset settings when standing in T-pose** in **Settings** and **Offset settings** tab.
+ 5. Set the tracker sensor frame to driver frame (X right, Y up, Z back) XYZ intrinsic rotation based on the mounting orientation, body segment length, tracker position and offset settings when standing in T-pose** in **Main settings** and **Offset settings** tab.
  6. Activate required tracker devices to be output to SteamVR.
 In some SteamVR game/program, the hand controllers might lose tracking or not working if too many tracker devices are activated.
  7. Set the tracker floor level offset (tracker min Y value) if necessary.
  8. Enable override feet tracker data with lower leg tracker data if want to use lower leg tracker as foot role.
 Feet tracker device must still be activated.